-The CNR LEG uses the CMTS IP for the subscriber domain name.
+The CNR LEG uses the CMTS IP address for the subscriber domain name.
 You should make sure that all the CMTS IP addresses appear as an alias to exactly one subscriber domain.
-Domain aliases are configured in the SM configuration file.
+Use the SM configuration file to configure domain aliases.